Like most food producers, we're working hard to minimise any impact from our farming activities on the seabed and surrounding marine environment.

 - Raise top nets from the water’s surface via a floating centre support (often referred to as ‘hamster wheels’) or bird net poles, both of which help keep the netting tight and prevent it sagging from the weight of any birds

-- Ensure a mesh size of between 50mm-70mm which is small enough to prevent bird access but large enough to prevent bird entanglement.
+- Ensure a mesh size of up to 100mm which is small enough to prevent bird access but large enough to prevent bird entanglement.

 Where farms are to be located in a designated area, and at the request of the local authority, we can also: